snake-345/VersionOneEnhancements/README.md

 You should done this every time you restart your browser.
 It's safari, sorry.

 ## If you use it
-The best thanks is to put a star on github. =D
+The best thanks is to put a star on github ... and fill [Hustle card](http://dealersocket.com/hustle) =D